pimoGit/consistentWebDevResources/README.md

-# Stay consistent as a front-end web developer
+# Stay consistent as a front-end Web Developer

 Here are some resources, books, YouTube channels etc. that I found profoundly useful to stay consistent as a front-end web dev.